 Tall stature presents many challenges in life.
 It seems, however, that 6’11” Bill Walker never let his height hold him back.
-The result is a series of marvelous adventures which he has, to our education and amusement, documented in “Tall Tales – The Great Talisman of Height”.
+The result is a series of marvelous adventures which he has, to our education and amusement, documented in “Tall Tales – The Great Talisman of Height”, an engaging book for tall people.

 At one point in his career, Walker was a language teacher traveling South America without a visa.
 If sneaking around without a visa isn’t hard enough on its own, try doing it when you are 6’11”.
 He lost more money bribing officials and getting mugged than he earned teaching.
 How does such a big guy get mugged you ask?
 Well gunpoint knows no bounds.
 Walker has had more than his share of physical encounters, being beaten up multiple times for what appears to be no other reason than being extremely tall.
 He blames it on the Napolean Complex.